Zizo001/Poisson-Page-Fault-Detection/README.md

 * [Results](#results)

 # Overview
 The program compares the effectiveness of page replacement algorithms and tallies up the number of faults generated.
 It uses Poisson distribution with λ = 10 to generate 1000 page numbers.
 This is ran through three different algorithms: FIFO, LRU, and Clock/Second Chance.
 A total of 1000 experiments is performed for each algorithm.
-Furthermore, each experiment will have each algorithms use a working set size from 2 to 20.
+Furthermore, each experiment will have each algorithm use a working set size from 2 to 20.
 The average number of faults is plotted using Microsoft Excel and will be shown in the results section.

 ## Background
 Managing memory is a task that occurs in the background of all modern operating systems.
 Taking a closer look at the inner works of virtual memory management allows us to examine just how complex and involved the task actually is.
 This program aims to take a look at **memory paging** and how different algorithms can affect the effeciency of the OS.
 Memory paging is a memory management scheme in which secondary storage is used to store and retrieve data for later use in main memory.
 The OS retrieves data in equally-sized chunks known as pages.
 This allows programs to use secondary memory to exceed the amount of available physical memory.